 Chris Chase is a professor of veterinary and biomedical science at South Dakota State University in Brookings, SD.
 He received his DVM from Iowa State University and MS and PhD from the University of Wisconsin-Madison and has been at SDSU since 1992.
 Dr. Chase is the Past-President of the American College of Veterinary Microbiology and the Conference of Research Workers in Animal Disease.
 Dr. Chase co-founded RTI (Research, Technology Innovation) LLC., an animal health contract research organization founded in 1994 that does studies in poultry, swine and cattle and is Chief Scientific Officer and has served as President since 1998.

-- Dr. David Renaud
+- Dr. Dave Renaud

 Dr. Dave Renaud is an Assistant Professor at the University of Guelph.
 He received his DVM from the Ontario Veterinary College and a PhD in epidemiology from the Department of Population Medicine at the University of Guelph.
 His research focus is on identifying factors associated with improving cattle health, specifically in calves.
 He also works on identifying alternative management strategies to reduce the level of antimicrobial use.
 Dave is also a practicing veterinarian working with dairy producers around the Guelph area.
 He focuses on preventative medicine to improve the health and welfare of dairy cows and calves.